Last updated on September 30th, 2022.

-Trips into the backcountry give you the opportunity to turn months of planning and weeks of deprivation into some of the most outstanding moments you will ever experience.
+Trips into the New Zealand backcountry give you the opportunity to turn months of planning into some of the most outstanding moments you will ever experience.

 And the best thing about it: You don’t need to be rich.
 The most important things are stamina and a passion for the adventure.

 Fly Fishing New Zealand – A Different Game